 These are the generic steps that you should take to implement and use a extension in OutSystems:

 In Integration Studio, create a new extension module and set its basic properties, like its name and the supported Application Server(s) and DBMS;

 Define the new actions that will encapsulate your code.
 Also define any input and output parameters for your action(s), as well as any entities or structures;

-Generate the stubs for the declared actions and edit the code implementing the logic of the actions using your favorite third party IDE (Integrated Development Environment).
+Generate the stubs for the declared actions and edit the code implementing the logic of the actions using your favorite third party .NET/Java IDE.